 While social amplification might not work for every brand, it’s definitely worth a try to see how your content performs compared to organic-only sharing, or even against your boosted post performance.
 You might find social amplification to be a more cost-efficient way of stretching your content just that little bit further.
 A tool like GaggeAmp could even be used to encourage the sharing of company updates among colleagues.
 If you’re looking to try a social media amplification tool, we’d recommend getting started with a tool such as Quuu, or GaggleAmp or a social media scheduling calendar such as ContentCal

 If you’ve identified your ideal customer persona, then great.
 But you also need to be thinking about which types of content your audience wants to see, and in what form.
-You should be constantly checking in with your engagement levels to identify which content is performing the best.
+You should be constantly checking in with your engagement levels to identify which content is performing the best, and you have the corrent social media management platform in place.
 Take care to look out for patterns and always be questioning ‘why’.
 Ask yourself ‘why did this content perform so well?’ or ‘why did this post perform better than this post’?

 “Understand that your customers may be different on different social networks and may want to consume content in different formats.
 A content plan is always essential, but make sure that social media marketing is seen as a vital part of the overall marketing strategy not just as a small supporting part of a campaign.” - Lucy Hall

 “Video will continue to fail on Facebook and it will lower the priority of it in the newsfeed.
 The average viewing time of video on Facebook is less than 3 seconds and 90% of people don't listen to the video.
 That means the majority of video doesn't work.

 “Advertising costs will continue to go up which will mean we need to invest more in conversion optimization.
 As organic reach goes down, more businesses will need to invest in ads, and with less inventory, ad costs will go up.
 If you want to continue advertising you need to build and optimize better sales funnels.